YottaDB/YDBDoc/ProgGuide/langfeat.rst

    lcl(1)=3
    lcl("x")=4

-With the same data and YottaDB null collation, the output of ZWR will be as follows:
+With the same data and historical null collation, the output of ZWR will be as follows:

 .. parsed-literal::
    lcl(1)=3